 This post contains affiliate links.
 Thanks for your support.
 Also check out:

 Container gardening on a balcony can be so easy, and a perfect starting point for aspiring gardeners – kids too!
 Here’s everything I’ve learned so far on gardening in a limited space such as a balcony.
 It’s meant to help you make gardening with or without kids easier and more fun (check out this fun farm sensory play idea!), and successful.
 Take a look!

-Not having a real garden has never stopped us from enjoying at least some of the gardening joy.
-Especially now with children, gardening on the balcony is a welcome activity as there is not much work (honestly, not too much space to get too many of those plant containers).
+Not having a real garden should never stop you from enjoying at least some of the gardening joy.
+In our family, gardening on the balcony is a welcome activity as there is not much work (also, not too much space to get too many of those plant containers).

-We decided to make a balcony vegetable garden.
+We decided to make a balcony vegetable garden, a simple container garden on our small balcony.
+Limited space, but these container gardens on balconies are so easy to maintain!
 It’s fun and easy to keep it.
 The photos are from late spring, now it’s all green and we added additional recycled bottles to serve as green hanging baskets (we have a hanging garden too, yeey!)